TFW No GF: Release

-TFW No GF was originally selected to premiere in SXSW's Visions category, but due to the COVID-19 locked and the cancellation of the festival, the documentary became one of seven films hosted by Amazon Prime in a 10-day virtual version of SXSW.
+TFW No GF was originally selected to premiere in SXSW's Visions category, but due to the COVID-19 lockdown and the cancellation of the festival, the documentary became one of seven films hosted by Amazon Prime in a ten-day virtual version of SXSW.

 Reception

 Writing for the socialist magazine Jacobin, Josh Gabert-Doyon describes the "depiction of the film's subjects [as] tender and compassionate, a compelling look at alienated men trying, and ultimately succeeding, to overcome the resentment and aimlessness of inceldom".
 Gabert-Doyon says the film not only discusses their individual situations, but also succeeds in placing the interview subjects within the socioeconomic and cultural landscape of the United States, providing a "much richer portrait" than might otherwise be possible.
 Gabert-Doyon says that the film fails to adequately condemn the "deep-rooted hatred and violence of the 4chan universe", which the film instead "quickly glosses over".

-Rolling Stone had an interview with Moyer that Gabert-Doyon described as "somewhat combative".
-The piece by EJ Dickson describes multiple features of the documentary as lacking judgement.
+Gabert-Doyon describes Rolling Stone's interview with Moyer as "somewhat combative".
+The piece by E.J.
+Dickson describes multiple features of the documentary as lacking judgement.
 These include Moyer's dismissal of the idea that the interview subjects posed any danger to society, its inclusion of free-market anarchist, convicted sex offender, and 3D printed gun manufacturer Cody Wilson as co-producer, and the film's taking at face value all statements by the interview subjects.
-Dickson states "The nebulous distinction between word and action, between earnest hatred of women and minorities and play-acting for the lulz, is not one that TFW No GF is particularly interested in exploring.
+Dickson states, "The nebulous distinction between word and action, between earnest hatred of women and minorities and play-acting for the lulz, is not one that TFW No GF is particularly interested in exploring.
 When it does, it vacillates between dismissing their behavior and trying to forge a societal explanation for their actions."

-Jeva Lange of The Week says that Moyer "deftly complicates" typical assumptions about incels.
-However, though Moyer attempts to dispel the "one-dimensional portrait offered by media" of incels, Lange suggests that her documentary "is just that– an incomplete picture of a group of alienated and isolated young men" in its failure to broach the most troubling aspects of incel culture like its inspiration on mass shootings and its tainting of the mainstream with related ideas.
-She criticizes the involvement of Cody Wilson in the film's production.

-Amy Nicolson of The New York Times describes the film as "polarizing".
-In his review for Variety, critic Peter Debruge said "At times, the film feels like a sloppy PowerPoint presentation, intercutting juddery-looking drone shots and Dramamine-demanding vérité footage with a barrage of screenshots and humor videos so quickly, it would make Max Headroom's head spin."
+Amy Nicholson of The New York Times described the film as "polarizing".
+In his review for Variety, Peter Debruge wrote, "At times, the film feels like a sloppy PowerPoint presentation, intercutting juddery-looking drone shots and Dramamine-demanding vérité footage with a barrage of screenshots and humor videos so quickly, it would make Max Headroom's head spin."

-Title

-The title-meme is variously explained as "That Face When No Girlfriend", "that feel when no girlfriend" and "that feel(ing) when no girlfriend".